Rupp29/sql-docs/docs/relational-databases/security/encryption/setup-steps-for-extensible-key-management-using-the-azure-key-vault.md

      Modify the [!INCLUDE[tsql](../../../includes/tsql-md.md)] script below in the following ways:

-    -   Edit the `IDENTITY` argument (`ContosoDevKeyVault`) to point to your Azure Key Vault.
+    -   Edit the `IDENTITY` argument (`ContosoEKMKeyVault`) to point to your Azure Key Vault.
         - If you're using **global Azure**, replace the `IDENTITY` argument with the name of your Azure Key Vault from Part II.
         - If you're using a **private Azure cloud** (ex.
 Azure Government, Azure China, or Azure Germany), replace the `IDENTITY` argument with the Vault URI that is returned in Part II, step 3.
 Do not include "https://" in the Vault URI.
-    -   Replace the first part of the `SECRET` argument with the Azure Active Directory **Client ID** from Part I. In this example, the **Client ID** is `EF5C8E094D2A4A769998D93440D8115D`.
+    -   Replace the first part of the `SECRET` argument with the Azure Active Directory **Client ID** from Part I. In this example, the **Client ID** is `9A57CBC54C4C40E2B517EA677E0EFA00`.

         > [!IMPORTANT]
-        >  You must remove the hyphens from the **Client ID**.
+        >  You **must** remove the hyphens from the **App (Client) ID**.

-    -   Complete the second part of the `SECRET` argument with **Client Secret** from Part I.  In this example the **Client Secret** from Part 1 is `Replace-With-AAD-Client-Secret`.
+    -   Complete the second part of the `SECRET` argument with **Client Secret** from Part I.  In this example the **Client Secret** from Part 1 is `08:k?[:XEZFxcwIPvVVZhTjHWXm7w1?m`.
 The final string for the `SECRET` argument will be a long sequence of letters and numbers, with *no hyphens*.

     ```sql
     USE master;
     CREATE CREDENTIAL sysadmin_ekm_cred
-        WITH IDENTITY = 'ContosoDevKeyVault', -- for public Azure
+        WITH IDENTITY = 'ContosoEKMKeyVault',                            -- for public Azure
-        -- WITH IDENTITY = 'ContosoDevKeyVault.vault.usgovcloudapi.net', -- for Azure Government
+        -- WITH IDENTITY = 'ContosoEKMKeyVault.vault.usgovcloudapi.net', -- for Azure Government
-        -- WITH IDENTITY = 'ContosoDevKeyVault.vault.azure.cn', -- for Azure China
+        -- WITH IDENTITY = 'ContosoEKMKeyVault.vault.azure.cn',          -- for Azure China
-        -- WITH IDENTITY = 'ContosoDevKeyVault.vault.microsoftazure.de', -- for Azure Germany
+        -- WITH IDENTITY = 'ContosoEKMKeyVault.vault.microsoftazure.de', -- for Azure Germany
+               --<----Application (Client) ID ---><--AAD App (Client) ID Secret-->
-        SECRET = 'EF5C8E094D2A4A769998D93440D8115DReplace-With-AAD-Client-Secret'
+        SECRET = '9A57CBC54C4C40E2B517EA677E0EFA0008:k?[:XEZFxcwIPvVVZhTjHWXm7w1?m'
-    FOR CRYPTOGRAPHIC PROVIDER AzureKeyVault_EKM_Prov;
+    FOR CRYPTOGRAPHIC PROVIDER AzureKeyVault_EKM;

     -- Add the credential to the SQL Server administrator's domain login
     ALTER LOGIN [<domain>\<login>]